confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 **Discussion**: TBD

 **tl;dr:** Persistent queries do not allow the key column in the projection as key columns are currently _implicitly_ copied across.
-This KLIP proposes flipping this so that the key column is _not_ implicitly copied across, and is therefore _required_ in persistent query projections.
+This is not intuitive to anyone familiar with SQL.
+This KLIP proposes flipping this so that the key column is _not_ implicitly copied across.

 ## Motivation and background